RTDNA/NEFE Excellence in Personal Finance Reporting Awards

 The award is presented as part of the Money Matters resource on the RTDNA website.
 Money Matters is a tool to help journalists better cover stories about financial issues on television, radio and online.

-Registration is closed for the 2013 contest.
 The entry period for the 2014 contest will open in the spring.
 A link to enter will be posted here soon.

 Market sizes are defined as follows:

 Small - content primarily serves areas with populations <500,000

 Large - content primarily serves areas with populations >500,000

 Network / National - content primarily serves a national audience